hemanthkumargr/docs/tutorials/Customizing-Shipping-Tutorial.md

 ```

 ## SQL

+Below is an aggregation of all the sql commands needed to configure banded shipping by price for Acme Co.

 ``` sql
 INSERT INTO BLC_FULFILLMENT_OPTION (FULFILLMENT_OPTION_ID, NAME, LONG_DESCRIPTION, USE_FLAT_RATES, FULFILLMENT_TYPE) VALUES (1, 'First Class', '2 - 7 Days', 0, 'PHYSICAL');